simliai/simli-ai-agent-demo/README.md

  A simple Simli WebRTC AI Agent demo with OpenAI for LLM and ElevnLabs for speech

  ## Try Demo
- 1. Rename .env.local to .env and paste your API keys
+ 1. Rename .env_sample to .env and paste your API keys
 ```js
 NEXT_PUBLIC_SIMLI_API_KEY= YOUR-SIMLI-KEY
 NEXT_PUBLIC_OPENAI_API_KEY= YOUR-OPENAI-KEY